 Food Justice House and Theta House: $4,115/semester; $8,230/year

 Is alcohol allowed in halls that house both Upper Division and First Year students?

 No. All halls that house First Year students are dry halls--alcohol is not permitted, even for students who are of age.
-The halls in which alcohol is prohibited are: Braun, Chilcott, Newcomb, Pauley, and Stewie.
+The halls in which alcohol is prohibited are: Braun, Chilcott, Bell Young, Pauley, and Stewie.

 Will I have to consolidate my room if my roommate leaves?

 Yes.
 After the cancellation deadline, all student rooms with open spaces will be consolidated, meaning the students with open spaces in their rooms will be asked to move in with each other.
 This allows students from the wait list to move into housing.
 If you are concerned about being placed with someone you didn't pick, please be sure to speak with your roommate(s) ahead of time, to ensure that they don't plan on cancelling their housing.
 Please do not select a room with a roommate(s) who is planning on cancelling in the hope that you will be able to keep the room at less than full occupancy, as this will not be the case.

 What are the Berkus Hall "Suites" like?
 How much do they cost?